letstalkmandeep/Ola_Analysis_Project/README.md

 2. **SQL** → Loaded the prepared data and answered business-oriented questions.
 3. **Power BI** → Built a fully interactive six-page dashboard to visualise the findings.

-The final dashboard focuses on five major business areas:

-**Bookings → Vehicles → Revenue → Cancellations → Ratings**

 ---

 # 🎯 Business Problem

-A ride-hailing platform generates a large amount of booking data every day.
-However, raw booking records alone do not clearly explain what is happening within the business.
+A ride-hailing application creates a large number of booking information on a daily basis.
+Nevertheless, only the booking records cannot reveal how things are going inside the company.

-This project attempts to answer questions such as:
+This project seeks to find answers to such questions as:

-- How are ride bookings performing over time?
+What is the performance of ride bookings over time?
-- Which booking statuses contribute most to the overall volume?
-- Which vehicle types generate the highest booking value?
+What type of vehicles brings the most booking revenue?
-- How far do customers travel across different vehicle categories?
+How much distance do customers travel with various types of vehicles?
-- Which payment method contributes the most booking value?
+What payment form brings the most booking revenue?
-- Who are the most frequent customers?
+Who are the most loyal customers?
-- Why are customers and drivers cancelling rides?
+What reasons make customers and drivers cancel rides?
-- How do customer and driver ratings vary across vehicle types?
+What are the differences between customer and driver ratings with various types of vehicles?

-The objective was to convert these raw records into **clear, decision-oriented insights**.
+The main goal was to transform these raw data into valuable insights for decision making.

----

-# 🎯 Objectives

-The project was designed to:

-- Clean and structure the raw booking dataset.
-- Perform exploratory analysis using SQL.
-- Analyse booking volume and booking status.
-- Compare performance across vehicle types.
-- Analyse booking value and payment methods.
-- Identify top customers.
-- Understand customer and driver cancellation patterns.
-- Compare customer and driver ratings.
-- Build an interactive Power BI dashboard.
-- Translate analytical findings into potential business recommendations.

 ---